DecisionsDev/odm-container-samples/decisioncenter/users_groups_synchronization/README-KUBERNETES.md

 ### 1. Modify Group Assignments

-Update `group-security-configurations.xml` to reflect organizational changes:
+In the new-group-security-configurations.xml file you can this organizational changes:

 #### Before: